-What is mediation?
+What is divorce and separation mediation?

-Mediation is a private process to bridge differences and reach agreements with help from a neutral mediator.
-All work towards agreement.
-The goal of mediation is to reach mutually acceptable agreements.
-With help and guidance, you make the decisions about your future.
-You control the outcome.
+Mediation is a private process to bridge differences and reach agreements with your spouse with help from a neutral mediator.
+Key to mediation is working towards the understanding necessary to make sound agreements together.

 What can be addressed in mediation?

 Because pretty much anything that can be disputed in divorce can be addressed by reaching agreement, most anything in divorce can be addressed through mediation.
 For divorces, this includes essentially all issues that might arise, including parenting arrangements and financial matters—addressing property and debt, budgets, child support, and spousal maintenance.